 Most hamster cages can’t provide anything even remotely near that and are just too small in general.

-Therefore, you need to prioritise your search for large glass basin structures with an attachable wire cage topping, as opposed to wire cages with attachable plastic tray bottoms!
+Therefore, you need to prioritise your search for large glass basin structures with an optional cage topping, as opposed to wire cages with attachable plastic tray bottoms!

-You also want to make sure that any wire cage stopping can be fixed securely to the plastic or glass basin, and that it is not small enough to fall inside of the basin, where it could harm your pets.
+You also want to make sure that any cage stopping can be fixed securely to the basin, and that it is not small enough to fall inside of the basin, where it could harm your pets.

 Ease of Cleaning

 Although gerbils aren’t too messy compared to other rodents, they still can’t clean up after themselves and so ideally you want a cage that makes things easy for you to clean.
 Removing the base should be an easy short-step procedure, and the cage itself should also have quick access doors so you can remove your gerbil or any accessories you want to clean without much hassle.

 Just like us, gerbils need their own room to retire too after a long hard day!
 Nesting areas provide them with somewhere to rest, sleep and also hide in whenever they feel threatened or scared.